agrc/deq-eid-skid/README.md

 Skids use GCP Secrets Manager to make secrets available to the function.
 They are mounted as local files with a specified mounting directory (`/secrets`).
 In this mounting scheme, a folder can only hold a single secret, so multiple secrets are handled via nesting folders (ie, `/secrets/app` and `secrets/ftp`).
 These mount points are specified in the GitHub CI action workflow.

 The `secrets.json` folder holds all the login info, etc. A template is available in the repo's root directory.
 This is read into a dictionary with the `json` package via the `_get_secrets()` function.
-Other files (`known_hosts`, service account keys) can be handled in a similar manner or just have their path available for direct access.
+Other files (service account keys) can be handled in a similar manner or just have their path available for direct access.

 A separate `config.py` module holds non-secret configuration values.
 These are accessed by importing the module and accessing them directly.